tankcdr/crewai-financial-analyst-crew/README.md

 ## Issues

-1. The returned data is not accurate.
-The output claims 2024 data, but it is roughly 2022 data.
+1. ~~The returned data is not accurate.
+The output claims 2024 data, but it is roughly 2022 data.~~
+   a.
+Updated BraveSearchTool with new framework.
+This is returning good data now!